 Velcro: The Ninja Kat series by Chris Widdop

 This spirited adventure centers on The Ninja Kat, a feline who's vowed for vengeance and justice against the Devil Corps, a military organized that's waged war against its own people.
 For what reason, only the Ninja Kat knows.
 In a bid to stop the carnage before it's too late, the masked vigilante thwarts their evil schemes and infiltrates nearby regions to make alliances with survivors and give aid to prisoners.
-The tale's sequels The Green Lion and The Masquerade ventures further along Velcro's journey as a reputation precede itself and the world becomes more aware of the Devil Corps' schemes.
+The tale's sequels The Green Lion and The Masquerade ventures further along Velcro's journey as the world becomes more aware of the Devil Corps.
 In this strange, new world, a hero and fellow inhabitants are pushed to join in the fight or succumb to evil.

-Even though I'm not a seasoned reader of action/adventure, and couldn't remember the last time I've read a series with anthropomorphic animals, Widdop's trilogy (so far) was so engaging, it was easy to leave my bookish genre preferences behind.
-His cast of characters, who exhibit human intelligence and emotions as well as animal traits, are distinct from each other as they battle against an oppressive government and uncover dark, magical secrets.
+Even though I'm not a seasoned reader of action/adventure, and couldn't remember the last time I've read a series with anthropomorphic animals, Widdop's trilogy was so engaging, it was easy to leave my bookish genre preferences behind.
+His cast of characters, who exhibit human intelligence and emotions as well as animal traits, are distinct from each other as they uncover dark, magical secrets.

-That is most obvious with Velcro as the main character.
-The crusade to bring peace throughout the Country of Widows clashes with morals and others on how to do it.
-Obstacles along the way aren't just physical or during combat, they're emotional.
+That is most obvious with Velcro.
+The crusade to bring peace throughout the Country of Widows clashes with morals on how to do it.
+Obstacles along the way aren't just physical like combat, they're emotional.
 Every book guides Velcro to keep to the course and also look within.
-Velcro is challenged to understand that being a warrior isn't just about combat, but coming to terms with a deeper meaning of revenge and justice, when to refrain or use the skills that's been learned, and the importance of family and sacrifice.
-Throughout discoveries of magic, infiltrating the government, and providing help to flailing survivors, a moral compass lends itself to explore compassion, regret, frustration, impatience, and most of all, ambition and determination.
+Being a warrior isn't just about combat, but coming to terms with a deeper meaning of revenge and justice, when to refrain or use the skills that have been learned, and the importance of family and sacrifice.
+From discoveries of magic, infiltrating the government, and providing help to flailing survivors, a moral compass lends itself to explore compassion, regret, frustration, impatience, and most of all, ambition and determination.

 The enemies Velcro duels against are clever and fascinating.
-In terms of world-building, if there is something that could be improved, it might be the details of geography.
-I struggled with following or picturing the places Velcro prowled into with the second novel, The Green Lion, where the bulk of the expedition is making alliances and evading regions.
-Every place is notably different by its culture and how Velcro is treated by enemies or allies, but it was a bit difficult to grasp where Velcro is was at times or how to travel between locations without backtracking the story a little.
-But Widdop's use of world-building is decent, giving villages and characters enough contrasting personalities where all of his threads tie together nicely.
+In terms of world-building, if there is something that could be improved, it might be geographic details, but that's honestly just nitpicking.
+Every place Velcro treads are notably different by its culture and how Velcro is treated by enemies or allies, but it was a bit difficult to grasp where Velcro was at times without backtracking the story a little.
+Widdop's use of world-building gives villages and characters enough contrasting personalities where all of his threads tie together nicely.